jaclu/tmux-menus/README.md

 | - | - |
 3.2 | Fully compatible
 3.0 - 3.1c | Menu centering is not supported, it's displayed top left if C is selected.
-1.7 - 3.0 | Only available using Whiptail, menu location setting ignored.
+1.8 - 3.0 | Only available using Whiptail, menu location setting ignored.
+1.7       | tpm not available, so needs to be initiated by running [path to plugins]/tmux-menus/menus.tmux directly from the conf file

 The above table covers compatibility for the general tool.
 Each item has a min tmux version set, if the running tmux doesn't match this,